zunjae/AnYme/README.md

 * MAL integration.
 In fact, AnYme was the first app with MAL integration after their site was relaunched.
 (An Alpha download was available in less than 3 hours after the site came online)
 * Alpha updates are released multiple times per week
 * It has a subreddit with more than 7.4K subscribers (https://anyme.app/reddit)
-* It is based off the most recent SDK build tools for best compatability with most phones and tablets
+* It is based off the most recent SDK build tools for best compatibility with most phones and tablets
 * It has no app permissions, so it can't look at your files and send them to a server
 * It has a Trello board so you can follow the development progress (https://anyme.app/todo)
 * 🎉 And best of all, this is not made using Xamarin/Visual Studio! 🎉